You Will Learn

 - If you don't see any lists populate:

-- Navigate to the Lists & Segments tab
+- Click the Audience dropdown and select Lists & Segments

 - Click Create List to create a new list